 In Bordeaux, It’s All About The Wine

-Bordeaux has the wine, the Wine Museum and Festival, and some iconic local treats, such as the canelé, a small rum and vanilla-soaked pastry that is crisp on the outside and soft in the middle and goes perfectly with freshly brewed coffee.
+Bordeaux has wine, cozy wine bars, the Wine Museum and Festival, and some iconic local treats, such as the canelé, a small rum and vanilla-soaked pastry that is crisp on the outside and soft in the middle and goes perfectly with freshly brewed coffee.
 And while Bordeaux certainly has plenty of good restaurants and local cuisine, there is no doubt that you do not come to Bordeaux for the food, but for the wine.

 In Lyon, It’s All About The Food